MichaelCurrin/learn-to-code/bash/tutorials/git/cleaning.md

 $ git branch -av
 ```

+## Remove unused branches

+Feature branches may accumulate in your repo over time, from your own work or when doing a `git fetch` to get branches of other users working on the repo.

 Delete a feature branch which is no longer required, such as it was deleted on the remote repo after it was merged into develop.